-The Issuer intends to provide regular information on the use of proceeds of the Green Bonds and Social Bonds and to publish related allocation and/or impact reports on its website (www.kbc.com/en/investor-relations/debt-issuance/kbc-group.html), but it is under no obligation to do so.
+The Issuer intends to provide regular information on the use of proceeds of the Green Bonds and Social Bonds and to publish related allocation and/or impact reports on its website (www.kbc.com/en/investor-relations/debt-issuance/kbc-group.html), but it is under no obligation to do so as there may be circumstances in which it may not be possible for the Issuer to do so (for example when the required data would not be available).
 Any reports made available on the Issuer's website do not form part of, and are not incorporated by reference into, this Base Prospectus.

 In addition, the Issuer may change the Green Bond Framework and Social Bond Framework and/or the selection criteria used therein to select Green Bond Eligible Assets or Social Bond Eligible Assets (as defined in the section entitled "Green Bonds and Social Bonds"), at any time.
 In particular, the Issuer's Green Bond Framework and Social Bond Framework and related definitions may or may not be modified to adapt to any update that may be made to the ICMA Green Bond Principles and the ICMA Social Bond Principles, which have been taken into account by the Issuer when developing the Green Bond Framework and Social Bond Framework (respectively), or to align with the EU Taxonomy.
+Furthermore, the Issuer intends to gradually further align its Green Bond Framework with emerging good practices, such as criteria of the European Green Bond Standard and other relevant forthcoming regulatory requirements and guidelines.
+The Issuer also intends to follow best market practices and will thus periodically update its Social Bond Framework to both ensure compliance with voluntary market practices as well as emerging standards and classification systems.
+This includes the Issuer's close monitoring of the potential EU social taxonomy by the European Commission, for which the platform on sustainable finance has published a final report in February 2022.

-Prospective investors should have regard to the eligible green bond and social bond projects and eligibility criteria described in the relevant Final terms (if applicable).
-Each potential purchaser of any Series of Green Bonds or Social Bonds should determine for itself the relevance of the information contained in this Base Prospectus and in the relevant Final Terms regarding the use of proceeds and its purchase of any Green Bonds or Social Bonds should be based upon such investigation and due diligence as it deems necessary.
+Prospective investors should have regard to the eligible green bond and social bond projects and eligibility criteria described in the applicable Final terms (if applicable).
+Each potential purchaser of any Series of Green Bonds or Social Bonds should determine for itself the relevance of the information contained in this Base Prospectus and in the applicable Final Terms regarding the use of proceeds and its purchase of any Green Bonds or Social Bonds should be based upon such investigation and due diligence as it deems necessary.
 For the avoidance of doubt, this is without prejudice to the responsibility of the Issuer for the information contained in this Base Prospectus and the Final Terms for each Tranche of Notes, as set out in the paragraph entitled "Important information relating to the use of this base prospectus".